-A collection of acrylic paintings - on transparent acrylic sheet.
+A collection of acrylic paintings on transparent acrylic sheet (Perspex).

-In the 1960s before televisions became more reliable there were regular faults with signals and the receiving equipment.
+In the 1960s before televisions became more reliable, there were regular faults with signals and the receiving equipment.
 There was a fair bit of fiddling with aerials, tweaking of knobs, and thumping of sets.
-A common problem was a split picture which placed the top of the picture at the bottom and vice versa.
+A common problem was a split screen, which placed the top of the picture at the bottom and vice versa.
 A seated figure became decapitated.

 All my paintings are of something.
 This collection is of drawings created with simple computer graphics software, as I imagine they might look on a display screen.
 By playfully varying the use of perspective and recession, they tease people into seeing an image, while refusing to follow the illusion through.